NOC-MSM/CoNES/docs/introduction.rst

 Singularity is a *container* that allows you to create and run pieces of software in a way that is portable and reproducible.
-*You can build a container using Singularity on your laptop, and then run it on many of the largest HPC clusters in the world, local university or company clusters, a single server, in the cloud, or on a workstation down the hall*.
+They can be built on a laptop/desktop, and then run on a HPC service, local cluster, a single server, in the cloud, and most workstations.
 A Singularity container is a single file, containing all the software needed to run a scientific experiment on a vast array of different operating systems.

 Why use containers?
 ===================

-*  Runtime environment is independant of the host
+ *  Runtime environment is independant of the host.

-*  Highly configurable
+ *  Highly configurable.

-*  Removes the setup and compilation issues faced by the user
+ *  Removes the setup and compilation issues faced by the user.

 Why use Singularity?
 ======================

  *  Singularity can run complex applications on HPC clusters.

-*  Open source
+ *  Open source.

-*  Widely used in many areas of academia
+ *  Widely used in many areas of academia.

-*  Portability, reproducibility and secure
+ *  Portability, reproducibility and secure.

  *  Easily make use of GPUs, high speed networks, parallel filesystems on a cluster or server by default.

 Work-flows for research can be a complicated and iterative process, and even more so on a shared and somewhat